Materials — Yes, They Matter… A Lot!

 Metal is an ideal insulator due to its durability, and because metal naturally reflects heat, rather than passing it onto the roof sheathing and the attic space below it.

-Commonly, there are two main options of metal for residential roofs; standing seam panels (the norm) and metal shingles.
+Commonly, there are two main options of metal roofing profiles for residential roofs; standing seam panels (the norm) and metal shingles.
 The cost largely depends on the profile and type of metal.

 Aluminum has a lifespan of 50+ years